baasman/allegRo/README.md

 listRepositories(service,catalogid = "root")
 ```

 We could easily create a new repository and add some triples to it.
+First, we'll create a new repository under root called "repoTest"

 ```{r}
 catalogid = "root"